LocksleyLK/workshops/personalityQuiz/README.md

 Congratualtions!
 You have built a working personality quiz!
 If you have extra time, start thinking about what you can add to make your personality quiz unique:
 - Can I add more role models?
 - Can I add more questions?
+- If the player wanted to leave early or quit, how would that be done?

 Adding these extra pieces will help you think about your work in new ways and display your own creativity.